induna-crewneck/rpi-usbautofan/README.md

 ### Installation
 1. Download `usbautofan.py` and place it in `/root/usbautofan/`
    - Change uhubctl command if needed (see Targeting section)
    - (Optional) If you want to, you can change the maxtemp and mintemp variables.
 The numbers are degrees C without decimals. maxtemp determines when the Fan will turn on while mintemp will determine when it turns off.
+Between the two no action will be done.
+You can also change the intervall if you would like the process to check more/less often.
 2. Run `sudo nano /etc/systemd/system/usbautofan.service` and paste this:
 ```
 [Unit]